EngineerBetter/engineerbetter-hugo/content/blog/ci-shootout-reuse.md

 ### Jenkins - *Good*

-Jenkins reusability comes from plugins, for which there is [a repository](https://plugins.jenkins.io/) that you can browse through.
+Jenkins' reusability comes from plugins, for which there is [a repository](https://plugins.jenkins.io/) that you can browse through.
 Given Jenkins' age it's not surprising that there's a vast array of plugins (~1,800 community plugins at the time of writing) and we've already used a few: [the Git plugin](https://plugins.jenkins.io/git/) for pushing commits, and [Blue Ocean](https://plugins.jenkins.io/blueocean/) which we'll mention later in this post.

 Jenkins plugins were traditionally installed by pointing and clicking through the Jenkins UI.
-More recently it become possible to install them via the Helm chart we used to deploy our Jenkins.
+More recently it become possible to install them via the Helm chart that we used to deploy our Jenkins.
 It feels a little strange that installing a plugin requires a whole `helm install`.

 Once installed, Jenkins plugins can offer new options in the UI when creating pipelines or new blocks for use in the various pipeline syntax, such as the Git plugin's `withCredentials` extension.